FormidableLabs/freactal/README.md

 Alright, so we know how to setup state containers, give them an initial state, and consume that state from child components.
 But all of this is not very useful if state is never updated.
 That's where effects come in.

 Effects are the one and only way to change `freactal` state in your application.
-These effects are defined as part of your state container template when calling `provideState`.
-And they can be invoked from anywhere that state has been injected (with `injectState`).
+These effects are defined as part of your state container template when calling `provideState`, and they can be invoked from anywhere that state has been injected (with `injectState`).

 Let's take a look at that first part.